kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

    She looked at me and said "Let me guess..sciences, huh".
 I remember feeling stupid; here was this school treating us like we were *special* because we were in *the smart class* ie the sciences, but yet I didn't know this word.
 I was missing out on a lot, I thought.
 Maybe that's part of why I took the shift.
+ - But I was forever frustrated that I couldn't find the academic *rigour* I had enjoyed in the sciences.
+   I was in a concept design class once, where people cared more about "shapes".
+We were designing something or the other for some imaginary movie in the future, and I realized most of the class was blanking out because I'd want to describe what every pipe would do, if parts had rivets, what kind metal they'd use, if they had LEDs and research what sort of technology I was thinking of.
+   Eventually, I became frustrated with that, and fell into programming.

 ## ...Putting in Extra work...
  - But I missed Integrals.
 My mom spent time with me, I stayed up until 4 in the morning, took extra lessons and got my A